Attracting diverse talent getting harder, say higher ed IT leaders

 In her book, Better Allies: Everyday Actions to Create Inclusive, Engaging Workplaces, Karen Catlin shares how anyone can be an ally to their colleagues from underrepresented demographics.
 I recently had a chance to interview Catlin, a former tech executive who is now a highly sought after expert on workplace inclusion.

 7 Examples of What Being an Ally at Work Really Looks Like

 Diverse and inclusive workplaces can be both difficult to find and hard to create.
 But if you care about making your own workplace truly inclusive, you have the ability to effect real change—as an ally.
 Read this excerpt to understand the roles allies can play, adapted from Better Allies: Everyday Actions to Create Inclusive, Engaging Workplaces by Karen Catlin.

 Men Learn How to Be ‘Allies,’ Without Fear, to Female Colleagues

-In meetings, male allies can help women guard against two common occurrences–“bro-propriations,” or instances where a man takes credit for restating an idea previously raised by a woman in the same meeting, and “man-terruptions,” which is just what it sounds like, said Karen Catlin, a former vice president of engineering at Adobe Systems Inc., who now helps technology firms find ways to attract and retain more women.
+In meetings, male allies can help women guard against two common occurrences–“bro-propriations,” or instances where a man takes credit for restating an idea previously raised by a woman, and “man-terruptions,” which is just what it sounds like, said Karen Catlin, a former vice president of engineering at Adobe, who now helps technology firms find ways to attract and retain more women.